overwolf/overwolf.github.io/create-local-dev-env.md

 ### Day to day workflow

+#### Community members:

+1. Open VS Code.
+2. get the latest version from remote.
+3. Work on your files.
+Do changes.
+4. At EOD, `commit` changes (to local repo), and create Pull Request to the `source` branch.

+#### If you have write permissions to the repo: (OW employees)

 1. Open VS Code.
 2. Click on the `sync` button.
 That will sync the local repo with the remote. (push and pull).
 3. Work on your files.
 Do changes.